datalad-handbook/book/docs/contributing.rst

 following prerequisites exist:

-- A snippet only gets added to a cast, if the ``:cast:`` option in the ``runrecord`` specifies a filename where to save the cast to (it does not need to be an existing file).
+- A snippet only gets added to a cast, if the ``:cast:`` option in the ``runrecord`` specifies a filename where to save the demo to (it does not need to be an existing file).
 - If ``:realcommand:`` options are specified, they will become the executable part of the cast.
 If note, the code snippet in the code-block of the ``runrecord`` will become the executable part of the cast.
 - An optional ``:notes:`` lets you add "speakernotes" for the cast.
-- Casts are produced upon ``make``, but only if the environment variable ``CAST_DIR`` is set.
+- Demos are produced upon ``make``, but only if the environment variable ``CAST_DIR`` is set.
-  This should be a path that points to any directory in which casts should be created and saved.
+  This should be a path that points to any directory in which demos should be created and saved.
 An invocation could look like this::

      $ CAST_DIR=/home/me/casts make